quietui/quiet/docs/docs/components/dialog.md

 ### Preventing the dialog from closing

-You can stop the dialog from closing by preventing the `quiet-close` event.
+You can stop the dialog from closing by preventing the `quiet-before-close` event.
 The dialog will briefly animate to draw the user's attention.

 You can check `event.detail.source` to see which element triggered the dialog to close, such as a button.
 If the source is the dialog itself, you can assume that the user has pressed [[Escape]] or the dialog has been closed programmatically.